amqphub/quarkus-qpid-jms-quickstart/README.md

 * `PriceProducer` - the [PriceProducer](src/main/java/org/acme/jms/PriceProducer.java) sends random prices to a JMS queue.
 * `PriceConsumer` - the [PriceConsumer](src/main/java/org/acme/jms/PriceConsumer.java) receives the JMS message and stores the last price.
-* `PriceResource`  - the [PriceResource](src/main/java/org/acme/jms/PriceResource.java) is able to sent the last price of the PriceConsumer back to the browser.
+* `PriceResource`  - the [PriceResource](src/main/java/org/acme/jms/PriceResource.java) gets the latest price from the PriceConsumer and returns it to the browser.

 The configuration is located in the application configuration.